SerEgoroff/onlinesales.core/README.md

 <a id="overview"></a>
 ## Overview

-OnlineSale is a light-weight, extendable headless CMS written in .NET 7.
+SalePro is a light-weight, extendable headless CMS written in .NET 7.
 It is used to manage content for software product sites as well as automate processes like free trial activation, license generation, automated sales of licenses from website, customer journey tracking and more.

-<a id="sites-powered-by-onlinesales"></a>
+<a id="sites-powered-by-salespro"></a>
-## Sites powered by OnlineSales
+## Sites powered by SalesPro

 - [XLTools Add-in for Excel](https://xltools.net) - powerful Excel add-in designed for business users
 - [GIAnalyzer Add-in for Excel](https://gianalyzer.com) - turns your Excel into a powerful financial software